Terraform Provisioning with Harness

 Service Instances (SIs) Consumption

-Harness Service Instances (SIs) are not consumed and no additional licensing is required when a Harness Workflow uses Terraform to provision resources.
+Harness Service Instances (SIs) are not consumed when a Harness Workflow uses Terraform to provision resources.
 When Harness deploys artifacts via Harness Services to the provisioned infrastructure in the same Workflow or Pipeline, SIs licensing is consumed.

 Get started with Terraform How-tos.